-The custody officer (generally a police sergeant) is responsible for the safekeeping of any medication and for making sure that the patient is given the opportunity to take or apply any medication prescribed while in detention, or prescribed prior to detention and approved by an appropriate HCP.
-The prescriber should not leave medication for self-administration by the patient where they have serious concerns that there are inadequate relevant policies in place covering the safe handling of medicines or that staff are inadequately trained to supervise medicines administration in accordance with the instructions from the prescriber.
+- The custody officer is responsible for the safekeeping of any medication and for making sure that the patient is given the opportunity to take or apply any medication prescribed while in detention, or prescribed prior to detention and approved by an appropriate HCP.
+The prescriber should not leave medication for self-administration by the patient where they have serious concerns - i) that there are inadequate relevant policies in place covering the safe handling of medicines or - ii) that staff are inadequately trained to supervise medicines administration in accordance with the instructions from the prescriber.

-The prescriber must also ensure that prescribed medications are provided in suitable containers, appropriately labelled (as detailed within this guidance).
+The prescriber must also ensure that prescribed medications are provided in suitable, appropriately labelled containers, (as detailed within this guidance).

-- Medication regimens prescribed prior to detention should be evaluated by the FP or appropriately skilled HCP and continued in custody if clinically appropriate.
-However, medication may be withheld or the dose adjusted where the FP considers that after clinical assessment this is clinically appropriate.
+• Medication already prescribed prior to detention should be evaluated by the FP or appropriately skilled HCP and continued in custody unless clinically inappropriate.
+Such medication may be withheld or the dose adjusted where the FP (following clinical assessment) considers this is clinically appropriate.
 The FP can instruct that the patient's own medication, held whilst in custody, should not be returned to the patient if it is clinically unsafe to do so.
-Consent of the patient should be obtained if possible, but it is not necessary to do so. - A clinical risk assessment of the harms and benefits should be made prior to providing medication to any patients who are under the influence of drugs, including alcohol. - The allergy status of the patient must be checked with the prescribed treatment (including dressings, antiseptic solutions/wipes and plasters) prior to supply. - The prescriber should, where possible, satisfy themselves that there are protocols and adequate storage facilities in place for medication that they have authorised or supplied in custody.
+Consent of the patient should be obtained if possible, but it is not necessary to do so.

-• The prescriber should, where possible, satisfy themselves that systems are in place for the safe disposal of unused medication, sharps and other hazardous waste, using separate specialist bins for disposal.
+- A clinical risk assessment of the harms and benefits should be made prior to providing medication to any patients who are under the influence of other drugs (prescribed and illicit), including alcohol. - The allergy status of the patient must be checked with the prescribed treatment (including dressings, antiseptic solutions/wipes and plasters) prior to supply. - The prescriber should, where possible, satisfy themselves that there are protocols and adequate storage facilities in place for medication that they have authorised or supplied in custody. - The prescriber should, where possible, satisfy themselves that systems are in place for the safe disposal of unused medication, sharps and other hazardous waste, using separate specialist bins for disposal.